ey-advisory-technology-testing/test-manaj/README.md

-TestmanaJ is a automation utility that performs the process of injecting test results into third-party test management tools, such as ALM or JIRA.
+TestmanaJ is a automated connector utility that injects test results into common test management tools.

-TestmanaJ's detailed and customizable data-driven properties *save the user time* in manually uploading automation results and facilitates a **single** location for manual and automated test execution reporting.
+TestmanaJ's detailed and customizable data-driven properties *save the user time* in manually uploading test results and facilitates a **single** location for manual and automated test execution reporting.

 ## Features
-* Dynamically construct API Requests for common third-party Test Management Tools.
+* Dynamically construct API Requests for common third-party Test Management Tools
 * Easy to use
 * High level of Customization
 * Works with any Java Framework